zy12aaf168/javascript-refactoring-exercise/README.md

 ### 🗒️  Introduction

-Its time to put those modern JavaScript skills in to practice 🙌
+Its time to put those modern JavaScript skills into practice 🙌

 We've created an existing JavaScript code base for you.